alyssahernandez/tech-elevator-notes/feb04.md

-# Objects, Collections and Namespaces
+# Objects, Collections, Linear Data Structures and Namespaces

 `Null` is returned when an object is declared but not instantiated.
 It doesn't reference anything.